 On the other hand, if you decided to lengthen your amortization period to 30 years, your monthly mortgage payment would decrease to around $2,148, but you would end up paying over $117,000 more in interest over the life of your loan compared to a 25-year amortization period.

-Suffice it to say this stuff can get confusing which is where a mortgage specialist shines as they can help explain the ins and outs of mortgages, rates, amortization periods, and pitfalls to be wary of.
+This is exactly where a mortgage specialist shines — they can help explain the ins and outs of mortgages, rates, amortization periods, and pitfalls to watch for.
+You can also run the numbers yourself with the mortgage calculator to compare 20-, 25-, and 30-year amortization scenarios side by side.

-Amortization is important because it gives you an understanding of how much your monthly payments will be for the life of your loan and precisely how much of those payments are going to interest, and principal at each point throughout the duration.
-This is going to help you assess whether or not you can afford the home that you're considering buying.
+Amortization is important because it gives you an understanding of how much your monthly payments will be for the life of your loan and precisely how much of those payments are going to interest and principal at each point throughout the duration.
+This helps you assess whether or not you can afford the home you're considering buying.

-The amortization schedule also shows a breakdown of all payments made on their loans (interest vs principal).
+The amortization schedule also shows a breakdown of all payments made on a loan — interest vs. principal.
 This can help you determine how much debt is being paid off over time with each payment, as well as how much debt remains at any given point in time.

-In other words, amortization can be considered a good budgeting tool for individuals who want to own a home and are concerned about how much they will pay each month.
-It's also useful for those who want to determine how long it will take them to pay off their loans and become mortgage-free.
+In other words, amortization is a useful budgeting tool for anyone who wants to own a home and wants to understand exactly what they will pay each month — and how long it will take them to become mortgage-free.

 Mortgages are amortized so that the borrower can pay off a large loan over a longer period of time while allowing lenders to manage risk and protect their investment.

-Amortization spreads out the payments of both the principal amount and interest accrued evenly over the life of the mortgage, providing the borrowers with a predictable payment schedule which helps to make it more manageable for borrowers, while also reducing the likelihood of default.
+Amortization spreads out the payments of both the principal amount and interest accrued evenly over the life of the mortgage, providing borrowers with a predictable payment schedule.
+This makes repayment more manageable and reduces the likelihood of default.

 By paying off the principal and interest in regular increments, borrowers can eventually own their homes outright and lenders can earn a return on their investment.